mahaveer82/MernGPT/README.md

-# MernGPT
+## MernGPT

+Your Personal AI Chatbot
-This is a full-stack MERN (MongoDB, Express, Typescript, Node.js) application that replicates a simple chatbot similar to ChatGPT.
+Immerse yourself in the world of AI-powered conversation with MernGPT, a full-fledged MERN (MongoDB, Express, Typescript, Node.js) application designed to replicate the functionalities of ChatGPT.
-Users can interact with the chatbot, ask questions, and receive responses.
-I was adding jwt token authentication features for security purpose's and hash password also.

-#Important
+## Features

+- Seamless Interaction: Engage in real-time conversations with a virtual companion, ask questions, and receive insightful responses.
+- Captivating Dialogue: Leverage the power of GPT-3.5 or similar language models to experience natural and engaging conversation, just like with a real person.
+- Secure and Private: Enjoy a secure and private chatting experience with JWT token-based authentication and password hashing for enhanced protection.

+## Important

 My Model was working completely fine like ChatGpt but i cannot buy the api key that's why model can't be send response back.

-## Features

-- Real-time chat interface.
-- Text-based conversation with the chatbot.
-- Responses powered by GPT-3.5 or a similar language model.

 ## Screenshots
 1) Authentication and Authorization